-Enforcement Body In Taiwan, prosecutors are responsible for launching an investigation into any potential corruption cases and filing indictments.
-Issues in Enforcement The Taiwan Supreme Court's viewpoint on "quid pro quo," an element of the crime of bribery, is one controversial issue that relates to anti-corruption laws.
+Current Status Enforcement Body In Taiwan, prosecutors are responsible for launching an investigation into any potential corruption cases and filing indictments.
+Issues in Enforcement The Taiwan Supreme Court's viewpoint on "quid pro quo," an element of the crime of bribery, is a controversial issue that relates to anti-corruption laws.
 Most judgments follow a precedent which suggests that a public servant is guilty of bribery only on the condition that he/she receives something of value and violates his/her duties.
-Some of the judgments, however, released in the last decade take a position divergent from this precedent, reasoning that a public servant is guilty of bribery whether or not the payment is paid to seduce the public servant from his/her legal duty, as long as such public servant is likely to substantially contribute to what the briber requests.
+Some of the judgments released in the last decade take a position divergent from this precedent, however, reasoning that a public servant is guilty of bribery regardless of whether the payment is paid to seduce the public servant from his/her legal duty, as long as such public servant is likely to substantially contribute to what the briber requests.
 The Taiwan Supreme Court has discussed this controversy yet has not reached a consensus, so establishing the crime of bribery remains unpredictable.
-Current Status Recent Movement Regarding the status of the UNCAC in Taiwan, though the deposit procedure for Taiwan's ratification of the UNCAC has yet to be completed, the President has promulgated the UNCAC on September 7, 2016 in accordance with Article 11 of the Treaty Conclusion Act which provides an exemption from the deposit procedure when such procedure is unable to be done under special circumstances.
+Recent Movement Regarding the status of the UNCAC in Taiwan, although the deposit procedure for Taiwan's ratification of the UNCAC has yet to be completed, the president promulgated the UNCAC on September 7, 2016, in accordance with Article 11 of the Treaty Conclusion Act, which provides an exemption from the deposit procedure when such procedure is unable to be done under special circumstances.
 Therefore, the UNCAC has entered into effect in Taiwan as of the date of promulgation.
-In 2017, there have been several high-profile cases over bribes, including: Shih-Wen Yeh, the former director-general of the Construction and Planning Agency, Ministry of the Interior who asked for bribes of NT 2.6 million and received bribes of NT 1.6 million in exchange for helping Farglory Land Development to win a bid of public housing construction, was again found guilty of bribery and of illicit enrichment after the previous High Court judgment was remanded by the Supreme Court.
-He was sentenced to 7 1/2 years and 3 years respectively for bribery and illicit enrichment by the High Court on March 16, 2017; Chi-Min Huang, the former director-general of the National Fire Agency, Ministry of the Interior, accepted bribes of over NT 250 million in exchange for rigging the procurement contract of rescue equipment and systems.
-He received a sentence of 18 years in prison and the total amount of the bribe was seized by the Taipei District Court on July 4, 2017; • Chih-Chien Hsu, the former deputy mayor of New Taipei City who received luxurious watches, gold bars and cash estimated to be worth NT 6.15 million, was charged for bribery and will face 10 years imprisonment according to the judgment by the High Court on December 7, 2017.
-Participation in International Anti-corruption Conventions OECD Convention No UNCAC No Last Updated January 18, 2018
+In 2018, there were several high-profile cases regarding bribery, including: • Former congressman Jyh-Peng Gao, who had been convicted by the Taiwan High Court for illegally lobbying officers of the Ministry of Finance regarding booth rental in the public traditional market in exchange for a NTD 500,000 bribe, had his conviction confirmed by the Taiwan Supreme Court on December 26, 2018.
+He was sentenced to four-and-a-half years for bribery and four years' deprivation of citizens right, making him ineligible to serve as a lawmaker. • The former mayor of Nantou County, Li Chao-Ching, was accused of taking kickbacks of more than NTD 9 million relating to contracts for road rehabilitation in Nantou, and he was indicted for 111 unlawful acts of bribery.
+The Supreme Court confirmed him as guilty of eight offenses on October 18, 2018.
+Most allegations against him were remanded for further investigation by the Taiwan High Court; however, he still faces four to 12 years of imprisonment for each offense.
+The sentence, which can be up to 30 years, will depend on the prosecutor's discretion. • Six Hsinchu county council members-Guang-Rong Lin, Liang-Bin Liu, Yi-Xian Zhao, Bao-Guang Lin, Ming-Hui Su, and A-Yung Hsu-who awarded the central government educational grants to book retailers and software suppliers in exchange for kickbacks from NTD 100,000 to 850,000, were found guilty and their appeals were dismissed by the Taiwan Supreme Court on October 11, 2018.
+They were sentenced to one to 13 years' imprisonment and were removed of their qualification as cou Participation in International OECD Convention No Anti- Corruption Conventions UNCAC No Last Updated June 12, 2019